ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Introduction

-In the domain of chemical NLP, tools such as ChemDataExtractor\cite{swain2016chemdataextractor} and OSCAR\cite{jessop2011oscar4} have made significant advances in information extraction.
+In the domain of chemical NLP, tools such as ChemDataExtractor \cite{swain2016chemdataextractor} and OSCAR \cite{jessop2011oscar4} have made significant advances in information extraction.
 ChemDataExtractor has been particularly effective in mining structured data such as molecular properties, synthesis conditions, and reaction outcomes, while OSCAR has improved chemical named entity recognition through rule-based and machine learning approaches.
 However, neither tool is designed to support structured QA tasks or generative modeling tailored to chemical discourse.

 Despite the availability of these valuable resources and tools, a clear gap persists in the form of a curated, validated QA dataset that is specifically tailored to chemistry and directly derived from primary scientific literature.
-ChemRxivQuest addresses this unmet need by providing an explicitly structured, chemistry-specific QA dataset with broad topical coverage and high-quality annotations suitable for downstream applications in chemical NLP.
+ChemQuests addresses this unmet need by providing an explicitly structured, chemistry-specific QA dataset with broad topical coverage and high-quality annotations suitable for downstream applications in chemical NLP.

-In addressing the limitations outlined above, ChemRxivQuest introduces a number of novel contributions to the field of chemical NLP.
-It represents the first large-scale, curated QA dataset specifically focused on chemical literature, sourced from ChemRxiv preprints.
-The dataset comprises 970 QA pairs, each validated and explicitly linked to its original textual context to ensure traceability and scientific integrity.
+In addressing the limitations outlined above, ChemQuests introduces a number of novel contributions to the field of chemical NLP.
+It represents the first large-scale, curated QA dataset specifically focused on chemical literature, sourced from ChemRxiv papers.
+The dataset comprises 952 QA pairs, each validated and explicitly linked to its original textual context to ensure traceability and scientific integrity.

 The dataset construction process is underpinned by a rigorous and reproducible methodological pipeline.
-This includes OCR\footnote{optical character recognition} for accurate text extraction from PDF documents, automated QA pair generation using state-of-the-art large language models (specifically GPT-based architectures), and a verification step employing fuzzy matching algorithms to ensure alignment between generated answers and their source contexts.
+This includes OCR for accurate text extraction from Portable Document Format (PDF) documents, automated QA pair generation using the GPT-4o model, and a verification step employing fuzzy matching algorithms to ensure alignment between generated answers and their source contexts.
 This approach ensures that the resulting dataset is both accurate and reliable for use in high-stakes chemical NLP applications.